nerissa29/reading-notes/class2-11.md

 A relational database is a database that supports the SQL language [^4].
 It is a database that "stores and provides access to data points that are related to one another [^4]".
 The data is stored and distributed across are then connected through relations; the sql can query these relations through some commands (ex. join) which can rerieve these connected data [^4].

+### What type of structure does a relational database work with?

+The relational databse supports data structures like forms, table data, data views and indexes.
+It supoorts logical data structures [^4].
+It organizes and provids access to data points which makes it easier to access.

+### What is a ‘schema’?

+The *schema* refers to as a database organization or structure.

+### What is a NoSQL database?
+How does it work?

+NoSQL are document based, it stores data as key-value pairs, graph databases (or wide-column stores) [^1].
+It is best fit for hierarchical data storage.

+### What is inside of a MongoDB database?